devtron-labs/tutorials/content/docs/Use Cases/Build Spring boot and MySql App using mysql Helm Chart/_index.md

 <br />

-Clik on `Deploy` to configure the chart
+Click on `Deploy` to configure the chart

 <br />